ValerianDedaj/SE_Project_Phase1_MyHome/README.md

 -It should support version control and automated testing to facilitate continuous integration and deployment practices.
     	8. Accessibility:
 -The system should be accessible to users with disabilities, complying with accessibility standards such as WCAG (Web Content Accessibility Guidelines).
 b.
-Acceptance Criteria:]
+Acceptance Criteria:
-[For each idea, set a goal.
+For each idea, set a goal.
 If it's about speed, say exactly how fast it should be.
 If it's about being easy to use, describe what makes it easy.
-These are like rules to make sure your whole system is great.]
+These are like rules to make sure your whole system is great.
-[1.
-Performance:
+1. Performance:
 Goal: The system should load pages and respond to user interactions within 2 seconds or less under normal load conditions.
 Criteria: Page load times and response times are measured using performance monitoring tools and meet the specified threshold consistently.
 2. Usability: